 Credit card fraud punishment in Canada

 If the offender is caught, jail time for credit card fraud can range from 6 months to 10 years.
-In addition, a fine may be applied of up to $5,000.
+In addition, a fine of up to $5,000 may be applied.
 Anyone who is convicted of credit card fraud will receive a criminal record, which limits their ability to travel and work as well as their overall reputation.

 Is identity theft the same as credit card fraud?